 When you feel immersed in the energy of loving-kindness and compassion, invite the image of a Neutral being into your mind.
-Pick someone you just happened to notice as you went about your day today or yesterday, perhaps the cashier at the supermarket, someone you passed on the street, or the person sitting across from you on the subway or bus.
+Think of someone you have encountered recently or in the past who you just happened to notice.
 The neutral person is not someone you like or dislike; you have no specific feelings for this person.
 Once you have called this person to mind, begin by saying inwardly, “Just as I wish to be happy and free from suffering, may you be happy and free from suffering.”
 Then, begin repeating the phrases for this Neutral person:

 - May you be happy.

 Notice what arises as you practice.
 If your mind wanders or thoughts arise, just bring your awareness back to the Neutral person and continue repeating the phrases.
 As always, if difficult emotions dominate your attention, re-center yourself in loving-kindness and repeat the phrases for yourself until you feel clearer and calmer.
 Then, return your practice to the Neutral person.